Detectability and global observer design for 2D Navier-Stokes equations with uncertain inputs: Conclusions

 \section{Conclusions}

-In this work we obtained proposed {\it easy-to-verify} detectability conditions for Navier-Stokes Equation (NSE) in two spatial dimensions and unknown inputs, and designed a globally converging observer of Luenberger type for the case of continuous in time measurements.
-A promising research direction now is to consider the case of sampled measurements.
+We proposed {\it simulation friendly} detectability conditions for 2D Navier-Stokes Equation, and designed infinite-dimensional globally converging Luenberger observer for continuous in time measurements.
+Promising research directions include extending our approach to sampled measurements, and to pointlike measurement where $\Omega_j$ do not necessarily cover the entire domain $\Omega$ as studied in~\cite{Selivanov} for the case of 2D heat equation.